Questions & Answers

 -There are NO management fees to pay us when you are on Net Guaranteed Rent.
 Most agencies charge 10% to 15% + VAT = 12% to 18% management fees and this would not apply.

 This is the system we operate as default.
-The net rate of 6% per year is guaranteed for a minimum of 3 years and after this automatically renews (as per wishes of owner) each year at the same rate unless rents in the market have changed significantly.
-Our Net Guaranteed Rent System also includes the Free Standard Maintenance Package shown below for the first 3 years.
+The rate of 6% per year is guaranteed for 3 years and after this automatically renews (as per wishes of owner) each year, at the prevailing Long Term Net Guaranteed Rent Rate

 Overall Net Guaranteed Rent system is better than getting Gross Rent and basic Guaranteed Rent.
 It gives you certainty of income with no worries – and on average the net rent you actually get is better.